Back to Resources

 What Are EPA Thresholds?

-EPA thresholds are annual leak rate percentages that, when exceeded, trigger mandatory leak repair and reporting requirements under 40 CFR Part 82, Subpart F.
+EPA thresholds are annual leak rate percentages that, when exceeded, trigger mandatory leak repair and reporting requirements under 40 CFR Part 84, Subpart C (effective January 1, 2026).

 Threshold Levels by Appliance Type